 In 1921 Charles Spaulding assumed leadership of Mechanics and Farmers Bank, which was an offshoot of North Carolina Mutual.
 He also headed the Mutual Building and Loan Association and was vice president and chairman of the Bankers Fire Insurance Company and the Southern Fidelity Mutual Insurance Company, respectively.
 Spaulding became president of North Carolina Mutual in 1923, after the death of his uncle.
 By the mid-1920s, Mutual and its various satellite enterprises led to Durham, North Carolina being designated the capital of the black middle class.
 In 1926 Spaulding received the Harmon Foundation Award for Achievement in Business.

 Charles Spaulding was a strong supporter of Booker T. Washington and his philosophies.
 Like Washington, Spaulding believed in gaining equality through achievement and that only with African American business excellence would they achieve acceptance and citizenship.
 He worked hard in civic, educational and social organizations in hopes of offering opportunities to African Americans.
 He also served on a number of boards for African American colleges and universities as well as the national executive committees of the YMCA and Boy Scouts of America.
 Spaulding was also appointed national chairman of the Emergency Advisory Council of the Urban League, which sought to enlist support for the New Deal among African Americans.
 He used his influence to obtain jobs for blacks and to lobby against discrimination in New Deal programs.
-Charles Spaulding died on August 1, 1952 in Durham, North Carolina.
+Charles Spaulding, a member of Kappa Alpha Psi Fraternity, died on August 1, 1952 in Durham, North Carolina.